atomicals-community/atomicals-guide/collection-containers/dmint-guide.md

 In that case, the rule **`1$`** signifies that the `bitworkc` for items ending with `1` (e.g., `test1`) should be `890a`, while other items (e.g., `test`) should have `7baf` as their `bitworkc`.
 Rules are ordered from the most specific (minimum subset) to the most general (full set).

-> ​❗ If you have individually set `bitworkc`/`bitworkr` for an item, you need to manually declare the corresponding pattern and rule in the \`rules\`.
+> ❗ If you have individually set `bitworkc`/`bitworkr` for an item, you need to manually declare the corresponding pattern and rule in the \`rules\`.
 Otherwise, there will be conflicts between them and the base rules, making minting impossible after formal closure and deployment.
-The tool does not provide any prompts for this, so exercise caution when making modifications.​
+The tool does not provide any prompts for this, so exercise caution when making modifications.

 6. If you modify item data, ensure that you re-run the command from step 4 each time after making changes to regenerate the data.
 7. Copy a metadata **`dmint-metadata.json`** from **`template/containers/dmint-collection-general-dmint-metadata.json`** in the tool directory or [https://github.com/atomicals/atomicals-js/blob/master/templates/containers/dmint-collection-general-metadata.json](https://github.com/atomicals/atomicals-js/blob/master/templates/containers/dmint-collection-general-metadata.json), and adjust it according to your content.

-> ​❗ You can refer to the [Collection Containers](https://docs.atomicals.xyz/collection-containers#collection-format-recommended) to write this section, but please do not declare \`attrs\` and \`items\` as they are incorrect content for DMINT and will lead to the inability to seal the container.​
+> ❗ You can refer to the [Collection Containers](README.md#collection-format-recommended) to write this section, but please do not declare \`attrs\` and \`items\` as they are incorrect content for DMINT and will lead to the inability to seal the container.

 ***